Qantas supermoon scenic flight will take passengers 'up closer' to the May 26 lunar eclipse

-There's a total lunar eclipse coming up on May 26.
-For most of us, that means stepping outside at the right time during the night, or tuning into a livestream.
+For most of us, the May 26 total lunar eclipse means stepping outside at the right time during the night, or tuning in to a livestream.
 Some lucky flyers in Australia will get on board a Qantas plane, soar above the clouds and witness the supermoon and eclipse double-feature from the air.

 The moon viewing is the entire destination for the 2.5-hour B787 Dreamliner "Supermoon Scenic Flight," which takes off from Sydney.
-In a statement last week, Qantas noted that the 787 "has the largest windows of any passenger aircraft," which makes it ideal for moongazing.
+In a statement, Qantas noted the 787 "has the largest windows of any passenger aircraft," which makes it ideal for moongazing.

-Astronomer Vanessa Moss of Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO) is helping to design the flight path and will be on board the plane to provide commentary.
+Astronomer Vanessa Moss of Australia's Commonwealth Scientific and Industrial Research Organisation, or CSIRO, is helping to design the flight path and will be on board the plane to provide commentary.

-The plane will be able to climb above any cloud cover, giving passengers an uninterrupted look at the super flower blood moon eclipse (here's why it has that complicated name) in the night sky.
+The plane will be able to climb above any cloud cover, giving passengers an uninterrupted look at the super flower blood moon eclipse in the night sky.
+(Here's why it has that complicated name.)

 Super blood wolf moon lunar eclipse dazzles in striking photosSee all photos

 Qantas is promising cosmic cocktails and supermoon cakes on board.
-Since the flight isn't going anywhere but up and back, there is no checked baggage service.
+Since the flight isn't going anywhere but up and back, there's no checked baggage service.

 No ticket?
 No problem.
 Even if you're stuck with your feet on Earth during the eclipse, you can still enjoy the celestial show from anywhere in the world.
 Here's how.